ozancaglayan/python-emotiv/README.md

 Emotiv EPOC Python Interface
 ============================

-This is a BCI project using the Emotiv EPOC neuro headset.
+python-emotiv is an open-source library to acquire data from Emotiv EPOC headset.
 Although Emotiv recently provided 32-bit SDK for Linux, we have chosen to use the reverse-engineered protocol as the code will be finally deployed on a raspberry-pi ARM box.